 MW: I’ve been collecting things longer than I have been making artworks out of them.
 The manifestations are recent things, but I have just been collecting things to create a vocabulary within the photography.

 VB: Are you particular about it and looking for certain things?

 MW: Yeah, for instance, the pram is probably 40s, 50s, 60s design and there is a nostalgia to these objects.
 That is probably one of the unifying things about what I collect, the nostalgia aspect to it.
 Nostalgia is a trope that advertising use, another form of presenting an ideal that never existed; it can seep into people’s psyche.
 That is what I am referencing in a way.

-VB: They look tribal to me, they have this ethnic aspect to them also.
+VB: They have this ethnic aspect to them; they almost look tribal.